The Search for the Mysterious Sword “Kotetsu”

 By now, many are aware of Kondo Isami.
 The broad faced bull of a man with a sharp, piercing stare.
 He was the head of the Shinsengumi, a secret police force appointed by the Shogunate to subdue unrest in Kyoto and bring unruly samurai groups back under the iron thumb of the Tokugawa.
 Ironically, Kondo never seemed to be very capable when it came to shinai-kenjutsu, or practice bouts fencing with bamboo swords; but was a force to be reckoned with when a genuine katana needed to be drawn.
 He once famously proclaimed, “I will be more like a bushi than any other bushi.”
 It may be this mentality that led to his love of weapons, and predominantly among them, swords.

-Yagi Tamesaburo’s “Shinsengumi Ibun” as cited in “Shinsengumi to Katana” by Ito Seiro, Tamesaburo tells us of when he and his father would run into Kondo that “he would always have something to say and smile, although he was not a man for idle talk.
+Yagi Tamesaburo’s “Shinsengumi Ibun” as cited in “Shinsengumi to Katana” by Ito Seiro, Tamesaburo tells us of when he and his father would run into Kondo that “he would always have something to say with a smile, although he was not a man for idle talk.
 On the occasion that he would speak with my father, as it seemed he had a liking for swords, it would either be about swords or spears that they spoke” (Ito 31).
 So, just what sort of blade would this “bushi among bushi” with an eye for blades carry as his own?
 That is not as simple a question as one may think.

 What is a Kotetsu?